brianhill/from-galileo-to-newton/daily_schedule_term_2.md

 * Preparation for Friday, Sep.
 23 &mdash; Conclude Book I Section I Lemmas

 ### Week 5 &mdash; Begin Book II Section II

+* Preparation for Tuesday, Sep.
+27 &mdash; Do [Problem Set 3](./assignments/PS03.nb.pdf) and read Book I Section II Proposition I (but not the corollaries), stopping at the bottom of p.
+130).